-The National System of Natural Areas Protected by the State (SERNANP) aims to contribute to the sustainable development of the country, through the conservation of a representative sample of biological diversity, articulating and promoting these protected areas thereby guaranteeing their environmental, social and economic benefits to society.
+The National System of Natural Areas Protected by the State (SINANPE) aims to contribute to the sustainable development of the country, through the conservation of a representative sample of biological diversity.
+The organization will help sustain these protected areas thereby to guarantee a continuation of their environmental, social, and economic benefits to society.
 Diverse and innovative financing mechanisms are needed to sustain SERNANP’s management of these valuable protected areas.
 A successful search for new economic mechanisms and the strengthening of existing mechanisms will depend on a collaboration across various sectors of the economy, including the government and private sector.

-Within the framework of the PdP-Amazon Initiative, the Project "Securing the Future of Peru's Natural Protected Areas" is designed and executed with resources from the Global Environment Facility (GEF), implemented by the World Wildlife Fund (WWF) accredited agency and implemented by SERNANP through PROFONANPE.
+Within the framework of the PdP-Amazon Initiative, the Project "Securing the Future of Peru's Natural Protected Areas" was designed and executed with resources from the Global Environment Facility (GEF), implemented by the World Wildlife Fund (WWF) accredited agency and implemented by SERNANP through PROFONANPE.

 Photo Credit: Shutterstock.com